 While the Comoros Islands are a tropical destination, that doesn't mean they're exempt from experiencing a light shower or two, even during the dry season.
 To make sure you're prepared for potentially unexpected weather patterns, it's a good idea to pack a waterproof jacket or other items of waterproof clothing, so that you can still go outside and explore the islands regardless of whether it's raining.

 This one's a no-brainer.
-You simply can't travel to a bunch of islands surrounded by crystal clear water full of diverse reef systems and brightly colored tropical fish and not want to explore it.
+You simply can't travel to a bunch of islands surrounded by crystal clear water full of diverse reef systems and brightly coloured tropical fish and not want to explore it.
 Better yet, don't just pack one bathing suit - pack a couple.
-The chances you'll be swimming every single day are high, especially when the weather's hot year-round.
+The chances you'll be swimming every single day are high, especially when the weather's hot year round.

 6. A hat